 Keith Mann later became one of the dynamic research partners.
 He now serves as CEO of Dynamic Search Partners.
 They later announced that Keith and Keith Mann scholarship for professional achievements was an award designed to recognize the next generation of innovative business leaders.
 Kelly Mann was pleased to partner with Uncommon Schools.
 This became more nonprofit charter management organization based in New-York city.
 This was to implement the scholarship opportunities which were available when one was graduating senior each year at one of the uncommon schools.
 After the applicants applied for scholarship they were asked to write a 1000 word essay on how learning a college degree will assist them in achieving their professional goals.

 Keith Mann became an advocate of strong education and a philanthropist.
 As a founder of dynamic research partners he was committed to indenting strong leaders and was to pair them with companies in order to cultivate their success.
-Due to support of uncommon schools goals of preparing low income students were not only to attend but also graduate from college and go on to succeed professionally using their degree.
 The scholarship was to support the mission of scholarships.
 Keith Mann’s scholarship was open to graduating seniors who attended the uncommon charter high school in Brooklyn in New York.
 The applicants were to apply the process through n February 29, 2016.
 The owner announced by the end of March 2016.

 Brad Reifler is the founder and CEO of Forefront Capital Management.
 He has made his fortune in serving the 1 percent who are considered to be accreditted investors.
 These individuals clear more than 200 thousand dollars per year before considering their real estate.